I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/aux_klib/nf-aux-klib-auxklibinitialize.md

 <p><b>AuxKlibInitialize</b> returns STATUS_SUCCESS if the operation succeeds.
 Otherwise, the routine returns an appropriate NTSTATUS value.</p>

 ## -remarks
 <p>Drivers that use the Auxiliary Kernel-Mode Library must call <b>AuxKlibInitialize</b> before calling any of the library's other routines.</p>

-<p>Drivers that use the Auxiliary Kernel-Mode Library must call <b>AuxKlibInitialize</b> before calling any of the library's other routines.</p>

-<p>Drivers that use the Auxiliary Kernel-Mode Library must call <b>AuxKlibInitialize</b> before calling any of the library's other routines.</p>

-<p>Drivers that use the Auxiliary Kernel-Mode Library must call <b>AuxKlibInitialize</b> before calling any of the library's other routines.</p>

 ## -requirements